younus27/Hangman-Game-Streamlit-Python/README.md

     displayed> " _ A _ _ _    _ O _ _ E _ R "
-All the Alphebets will be displayed, once the player clicks a particular letter, it disappears if the gussed Letter is correct - "_" will be replaced by that letter and if it is incorrect, the user looses a life and after & lives the game is lost and the movie name will be displayed
+All the Alphebets will be displayed, once the player clicks a particular letter, it disappears if the gussed Letter is correct - "_" will be replaced by that letter and if it is incorrect, the user looses a life and after & lives the game is lost and the movie name will be displayed.